The submission window for this fund has now closed. We will be in touch with applicants soon

 There is a simple online application form with about 10 questions – with a limited word count – asking about your ideas on the types of spaces you’d like to hold.

-If you would rather apply using a word document, then download it here and email your response to GMsystemschangers@gmail.com.
+If you would rather apply using a word document please email your response to GMsystemschangers@gmail.com.
 The same limited word count applies.

 We are also happy to receive short videos.
 Please answer the same questions with the same limited word count as on the form and email us at GMsystemschangers@gmail.com